 The operator of Twitter is Twitter Inc., 1355 Market St, Suite 900, San Francisco, CA 94103, USA (“Twitter”).
 These plug-ins are marked with a Twitter logo.
 For an overview of Twitter webpage elements and their look go to: https://dev.twitter.com/web/overview.

-The operator of Instagram is Instagram LLC., 1601 Willow Road, Menlo Park, CA 94025, USA (“Instagram”).
-These plug-ins are marked with a Instagram logo.
+The operator of Instagram is Instagram LLC, 1601 Willow Road, Menlo Park, CA 94025, USA (“Instagram”).
+These plug- ins are marked with an Instagram logo.
 Website elements of Instagram are recognizable by the Instagram logo and lettering on the website element itself.

-The operator of WhatApp is WhatsApp Inc., 1601 Willow Road Menlo Park, CA 94025, USA („WhatsApp“).
-These plug-ins are marked with a WhatsApp logo.
-Website elements of Whatsapp are recognizable by the WhatsApp logo and lettering on the website element itself.
+The operator of WhatsApp is WhatsApp Inc., 1601 Willow Road Menlo Park, CA 94025, USA (“WhatsApp“).
+These plug- ins are marked with a WhatsApp logo.
+Website elements of WhatsApp are recognizable by the WhatsApp logo and lettering on the website element itself.

-If you do not want Facebook/Twitter/Instagram/WhatsApp to use our internet site to collect data about you, you must not activate the inactive Facebook/Twitter/Instagram/WhatsApp Plug-in when visiting the BMW AG internet site at the domain www.bmw.com.
+If you do not want Facebook/Twitter/Instagram/WhatsApp to use our Internet site to collect data about you, you should not activate the inactive Facebook/Twitter/Instagram/WhatsApp Plug-in when visiting the BMW AG Internet site at the domain www.bmw.com.

 © Copyright BMW AG, Munich, Germany.
 All rights reserved.
 The text, images, graphics, sound files, animation files, video files, and their arrangement on the BMW Group websites are all subject to copyright and other intellectual property protection.
 These objects may not be copied for commercial use or distribution, nor may these objects be modified or reposted to other sites.
 Some BMW websites may contain images whose copyrights are attributable to third parties.